Secuoyas-Experience/covid-19-es/README.md

 `casosUCI`is a subset of `casosHospitalizados`

 `casosConfirmados`is not the result of adding `casosHospitalizados` ,`casosFallecidos`  and `casosRecuperados`.
 These stauses are not mutually exclusive

+5. Regarding the series of `casosHospitalizados` and `casosUCI`, some CCAA are providing prevalence data, while others are providing absolute agregatted data, and the Health ministry is passing along these differnt criteria in the same series.

 ### At the Regional Level (Provincias)